Aedif/TokenVariants/README.md

 Words within this list will be excluded from the keywords search:
 !["Excluded Keywords"](./docs/excluded_keywords.png)

+### Actor Directory Popup key

+Controls the key used to trigger a popup when dragging an actor from the 'Actor Directory'.

 ### Display separate pop-ups for Portrait and Token art

 When enabled the Art Select pop-up will be shown twice upon actor/token creation.
 Once for the portrait, and then again for the token art.